 Australian Sports Museum

-- Suitable for guests with sufficient mobility to climb two or three steps, but would benefit from fixtures and fittings to aid balance
+- Suitable for visitors who have adequate mobility to climb two or three stairs, but would benefit from fixtures and fittings to improve balance.
+Suitable for guests who have sufficient mobility to climb two or three steps.

 - Conference/convention facilities